-A. Any 4 or All of the above
+- B. Any 3 of the above

 - 1. Restricted entry of automobiles

-- 2. Use of Bicycles/ Battery powered vehicles
+- 2. Use of bicycles/ Battery-powered vehicles

-- 3. Pedestrian Friendly pathways
+- 3. Pedestrian-friendly pathways

-- 4. Ban on use of Plastic
+- 4. Ban on use of plastic

-- 5. landscaping with trees and plants
+- 5. Landscaping

-File Description Documents Geo tagged photos / videos of the facilities View File Any other relevant documents No File Uploaded
+File Description Documents Geotagged photos / videos of the facilities View File Various policy documents / decisions circulated for implementation No File Uploaded Any other relevant documents No File Uploaded

-7.1.6 - Quality audits on environment and energy are regularly undertaken by the institution
+7.1.6 - Quality audits on environment and energy undertaken by the institution

-7.1.6.1 - The institutional environment and energy initiatives are confirmed through the following 1.Green audit 2.
-Energy audit 3.Environment audit 4.Clean and green campus recognitions/awards 5.
-Beyond the campus environmental promotional activities
+- 7.1.6.1 The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: - C. Any 2 of the above

+- 1. Green audit

+- 2. Energy audit

+- 3. Environment audit

+- 4. Clean and green campus recognitions/awards

+- 5. Beyond the campus environmental promotional activities